Prof. Dr. Jasmin Grosinger

 This is what my research is about:

-We are researching new applications of quantum physics with individual atoms and antimatter - the "counterpart" of normal matter, which can be artificially generated and controlled in particle accelerators.
-One of the aims of our work is to make individual atoms invisible by specifically controlling their light emission - an exciting physical concept with great potential.
-We are also investigating new technologies based on antimatter.
-This research is part of a highly topical area of quantum and atomic physics and connects us with a dynamic, international network of partners across Europe.
+My team and I investigate new applications for quantum physics with single atoms and “antimatter”, which is the “counterpart” of matter that can be artificially synthetized and controlled in particle accelerators.
+Our challenging objective is to make individual atoms invisible by controlling their light emission; and the study of new technologies based on antimatter.
+These are thrilling new investigations in quantum and atomic physics that connect us with a vibrant international network of collaborators all around Europe.

-I am fascinated by the possibility of specifically controlling the fundamental properties of the building blocks of nature - such as atoms and light.
-Our goal is to ...
+I find it fascinating to control the fundamental properties of nature’s building blocks, such as atoms and light.
+Our aspiration is ...

 Prof. Dr. Okyay Altay